EthanG45/CSE412-HAML-Project/README.md

 ### 1.13.1. `python postgres-setup/csv_generator.py`
 This regenerates the database if you want to do that for some reason.
 The raw database is stored in the data folder.

 ## 1.14.
-How does the database work?
+How does the database work / where is the raw database?
-The database is stored raw in the csv files under the data folder.
+The database is stored raw in the csv files under the [data folder](https://github.com/EthanG45/CSE412-HAML-Project/tree/main/data).

+## 1.15.
+Video Demo of App
+See a demo of the app [here](https://youtu.be/rwT69BiaMFo)